Comma-separated values: History

 In 2014 IETF published describing the application of URI fragments to CSV documents.
 RFC 7111 specifies how row, column, and cell ranges can be selected from a CSV document using position indexes.

 In 2015 W3C, in an attempt to enhance CSV with formal semantics, publicized the first drafts of recommendations for CSV metadata standards, which began as recommendations in December of the same year.

 Specification

+CSV can be informally described as plain text data consisting of one record per line, where each line has the same sequence of fields separated by a comma.
+For a simple example: